The Parameterised Complexity of List Problems on Graphs of Bounded Treewidth: List Hamilton Path

+We prove our theorem by means of a reduction from \textsc{Multicolour Clique}.
+The reduction involves an edge representation strategy: we select an edge by visiting the vertices of the associated gadget in a specific order, and the permitted positions for other vertices in the graph ensure that the edges selected in this way must in fact be the edges of a multicolour clique.

-We prove the theorem by means of a reduction from \textsc{Multicolour Clique}.
-Suppose $G$ is the $k$-coloured graph in an instance of \textsc{Multicolour Clique}: we may assume without loss of generality that all $k$ vertex classes have the same size, and also that the number of edges between each pair of vertex classes is the same (as adding isolated edges and vertices does not change the existence or otherwise of a multicolour clique).
+Suppose $G$ is the $k$-coloured, $n$-vertex graph in an instance of \textsc{Multicolour Clique}: we may assume without loss of generality that all $k$ vertex classes have the same size, and also that the number of edges between each pair of vertex classes is the same (as adding isolated edges and vertices does not change the existence or otherwise of a multicolour clique).
 Let the vertex classes be $V_1, \ldots, V_k$, where $V_i$ contains vertices $V_i[1], \ldots, V_i[p]$, and assume that there are $q$ edges between each pair of vertex classes.
-We describe the construction of a graph $H$ of pathwidth at most $5k$, and a set of lists $\mathcal{L} = (L_v)_{v \in V(H)}$ such that there is a valid Hamilton path in $(H, \mathcal{L})$ if and only if $G$ contains a multicolour clique.
-Lemmas \ref{MC=>LHP}, \ref{LHP=>MC} and \ref{bdd-pathwidth} will demonstrate that $(H, \mathcal{L})$ does indeed have the required properties.
+For technical reasons, it will be useful to assume (without loss of generality) that $k, n \geq 4$.